saibijee/AzureSupportTools/README.md

 # AzureSupportTools

-This is a collection of scripts that integrate with Windows Shell, and performs some basic tasks such as:
+This is a collection of scripts that integrate with Windows Shell, and performs some basic tasks such as searching through a whole folder recursively.

 ### Need: